NotReallyJustin/ftYeet/planning.md

 * Serverside Asymmetric: `[1 for Asymmetric][Signature Size : 4 bytes][Signature cryptosystem][cryptosystem size : 4 bytes][cryptosystem : up to 2^32 bytes][data]`
     * Since each encryption alg is going to have different data, this is the best way to format things
     * Treat it as a JSON
+* The HMAC SALT for the cryptosystem can be stored in the cryptosystem itself
+    * Integrity: Attackers can't modify that HMAC SALT because they won't have the password (and by extension, won't have the HMAC).
+Modifying the SALT does nothing for them
+    * Confidentiality: SALTs aren't meant to be private.
+They're public info that kinda only exists to add randomness to hash functions (so rainbow attacks go brrr)
 * Encrypt the already encrypted file again!
 Use the password hash or public key.
 * This means if a dummy user decides to not upload an encrypted file or not give us an actual password hash, they still benefit from good ol' security
 * And if they do, tada!
 End to end 😎